Romance Language & Literature (LLRO)

 LLRO 20222 Intermediate Creole II (3 Credit Hours)

+This course is intended for students who have taken one semester of Intermediate Creole Language and Culture.
+In small-group teaching sessions, students will be prepared for conversational fluency with enhanced reading and writing skills, emphasizing communicative competence as well as grammatical variety and phonetic acumen.
+Our study of Kreyòl is integrated with an exploration of how the language is tied to Haitian society, culture, economy and politics and history.
 Evaluation of student achievement and proficiency will be conducted both informally and formally during and at the conclusion of the course.
 Those looking to develop or improve their language skills are welcome to the class.
 The program is designed to meet the needs of those who plan to conduct research in Haiti or in the Haitian diaspora, or who intend to work in a volunteer or professional capacity either in Haiti or with Haitians abroad.

 LLRO 20420 Urban Ethics (3 Credit Hours)